MichaIng/DietPi-Docs/docs/software/cloud.md

     If you wish to allow external access to your Forgejo server, there are some options, here are two of them:

-    1 - You will need to setup port forwarding on your router, pointing to the IP address of your DietPi device.
+    1. You can setup port forwarding on your router, pointing to the IP address of your DietPi device.

         - Port: 3000
         - Protocol: TCP

+    2. Without port forwarding, you can setup a tunnel or reverse proxy with services like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).

     If an external access is used, HTTPS is strongly recommended to increase your system security.
 You can get a free certificate e.g. via [dietpi-letsencrypt](../dietpi_tools.md#dietpi-letsencrypt){:class="nospellcheck"}.

-    2 - Without port forwarding, you can setup a Tunnel or Reverse Proxy with services like [Cloudflare Tunnel]([https://www.cloudflare.com/en-ca/products/tunnel/](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/))

 === "Fail2Ban integration"